SmartBear/readyapi4j/modules/cucumber/README.md

 ##### Given statements

-- "the Swagger definition at &lt;swagger endpoint&gt;"
+- "the OAS definition at &lt;swagger endpoint&gt;"
-    - The specified endpoint must reference a valid Swagger 2.0 definition
+    - The specified endpoint must reference a valid OAS/Swagger 2.0 definition
-    - Example: "the Swagger definition at http://petstore.swagger.io/v2/swagger.json"
+    - Example: "the OAS definition at http://petstore.swagger.io/v2/swagger.json"

 - "the API running at &lt;API endpoint&gt;"
     - Example: "the API running at http://petstore.swagger.io/v2"